 - Verify that the application temperature of bituminous adhesive is within the specified range.

-- Ensure that the contractor removes any adhesive from the marker’s exposed lenses using a soft rag moistened with the manufacturer’s instructed solvent.
+- Make sure that the contractor removes any adhesive from the marker’s exposed lenses using a soft rag moistened with the manufacturer’s instructed solvent.

 - If epoxy adhesive is used for placement of pavement markers on asphalt concrete or a new seal coat, verify that the surface or seal coat has been open to public traffic for at least 14 days and the pavement and ambient air temperatures comply with the epoxy adhesive manufacturer’s instructions.

-- Ensure that the contractor uses automatic mixing equipment for the application of epoxy adhesive.
+- Make sure that the contractor uses automatic mixing equipment for the application of epoxy adhesive.

 - Do not allow construction of recesses on existing structures.

-- Ensure that the contractor removes residue with a vacuum before it is blown by traffic or wind.
+- Make sure the contractor removes residue with a vacuum before it is blown by traffic or wind.

-- Ensure that work performed on existing pavement markers and delineators complies with Section 81-8, “Existing Pavement Markers and Delineators” of the Standard Specifications.
+- Check that work performed on existing pavement markers and delineators complies with Section 81-8, “Existing Pavement Markers and Delineators” of the Standard Specifications.

 - Observe the removal procedure for pavement markers.
 As early as possible, advise the contractor of the required type of repair to damaged pavement or surfacing.